r-multiverse/r-multiverse.github.io/community.md

 ---
-title: "Community repository"
+title: "Community tier"
 ---

-The R-multiverse Community repository simplifies the distribution and deployment of R package releases, and it puts this power in the hands of package maintainers.
+The R-multiverse Community tier is special [universe](https://community.r-multiverse.org) of registered packages.
+It simplifies the distribution and deployment of R package releases, and it puts this power in the hands of package maintainers.

 ## Users